Monochromatic globular clusters as a critical test of formation models for the dark matter deficient galaxies NGC1052-DF2 and NGC1052-DF4: Introduction

 As noted in \citet{dokkum:22} this formation model for DF2 and DF4 is falsifiable, as it makes a very specific prediction for their globular clusters.
 Both galaxies formed out of the gas that was left behind by the progenitor galaxies, at the same time.
 This gas mixed efficiently during the collision and should have a uniform metallicity.
 While overall star formation likely lasted for $\gtrsim 500$\,Myr \citep{shin:20,lee:21}, the globular clusters formed almost instantaneously before further enrichment could substantially change the abundance of the gas \citep{lee:21}.
 As a result, the stellar populations of all the globular clusters, in both galaxies, should be {\em extremely} similar.\footnote{We note here that simulations have so far only focused on comparing the properties of clusters across a single resulting galaxy fragment, and not yet across several galaxies.} This is not what is typically observed in dwarf galaxies.
 In a comprehensive study of the colors of globular clusters in Virgo dwarf galaxies, \citet{peng:06} found that there is substantial cluster-to-cluster and galaxy-to-galaxy scatter.

 Previous measurements of the colors of the globular clusters in DF2 and DF4 do in fact suggest differences between them, in potential conflict with the bullet model.
-Tables 1 and 2 in \cite{shen:21a} imply a mean $V_{606}-I_{814}$ globular cluster color of $0.37\pm 0.01$ AB mag in DF2 and $0.41\pm 0.01$ in DF4.
-This difference seems small but it corresponds to $\approx 0.3$\,dex in age or $\approx 0.4$\,dex in metallicity.
+Tables 1 and 2 in \cite{shen:21a} imply a mean $V_{606}-I_{814}$ globular cluster color of $0.37\pm 0.01$ AB mag in DF2 and $0.41\pm 0.01$ in DF4.\footnote{{Throughout, $V_{606}-I_{814}$ is used to denote the ${\rm F606W} - {\rm F814W}$ color in the AB system.
+The conversion to Johnson-Cousins $V-I$ in the Vega system is $V-I = 1.312(V_{606}-I_{814}) + 0.364$ \citep{sirianni:05}.}} This difference seems small but it corresponds to $\approx 0.3$\,dex in age or $\approx 0.4$\,dex in metallicity.
 Furthermore, the cluster-to-cluster scatter is non-zero, with $\sigma= 0.04 \pm 0.01$\,mag for both galaxies.
 There is also a hint that the galaxies themselves might have different $V_{606}-I_{814}$ colors: \cite{cohen:18} finds $0.40$ for the diffuse light in DF2 and $0.32$ for DF4, albeit with an uncertainty of $0.1$ for both.

 These measurements were performed using standard techniques \citep[such as Source Extractor;][]{bertin:96} and are largely based on single-orbit HST/ACS images that were reduced with the default STScI flat fields.
 Here we remeasure the colors of the clusters and the diffuse light in both DF2 and DF4 using custom techniques and well-calibrated, much deeper data, as a stringent test of the bullet dwarf model.
 Where needed we use a distance of $D=21.7$\,Mpc for DF2 and $D=20.0$\,Mpc for DF4 \citep[][Z.~Shen et al., in preparation]{danieli:20,shen:21b}.